alejandraluaces/TIY_Application/source/colophon.md

 I used fonts and styles that I got from The Iron Yard [style](http://masondesu.github.io/ghost-shield/) [guides](http://theironyard.com/about/brand-standards/).

-Images are my own, or the property of my clients.
+Images are my own, or the intellectual property of my clients.

----

-## Bugs

-There was a weird bug I encountered with flexbox, where sometimes I can scroll past the content and the site jumps repeatedly until you stop scrolling.
-Resizing the window or slowly trying to trigger the bug resets it.
-I referenced Philip Walton's [Flexbugs](https://github.com/philipwalton/flexbugs), but haven't come up with a solution yet.
-Soon.